Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-nservicebus-using-servicematrix-2.0-publish-subscribe.md

 This view provides a convenient look into the properties and components of the endpoint.
 #Next Steps
+To understand the licensing model for ServiceMatrix, please continue on to [this article](licensing-servicematrix-v2.0.md "Licensing ServiceMatrix 2.0").

-Learn more about the advantages of the bus architectural style and entire NServiceBus platform at [Particular.net](http://docs.particular.net "Particular Docs")
+Learn more about the advantages of the bus architectural style and try the entire NServiceBus platform at [Particular.net](http://docs.particular.net "Particular Docs")

 Get some training!
 - Purchase the *Advanced Distributed Systems Design* [training video](http://particular.net/adsd "ADSD Training Video").
 Presented by Udi Dahan and recorded in New York in 2013.
-- Attend an online *Introduction to NServiceBus* course by [Pluralsight.](http://pluralsight.com/training/Courses/TableOfContents/nservicebus "Pluralsight")
+- Attend the online course *Introduction to NServiceBus* by [Pluralsight.](http://pluralsight.com/training/Courses/TableOfContents/nservicebus "Pluralsight")